tinykite/tinykite.github.io/_projects/30-days-of-windmills.md

 After a little over a month of countless Google image searches, and numerous experimental design concepts (not least of which was “What would a Christmas sweater look like as a windmill?”), I decided that it was time to finish the project and move on to other work.

-Without further note, twenty-seven more windmills:
+So without further note, here's twenty-five more windmills:

 ![Illustration of Windmill](/assets/img/windmills/Windmill-1.png)
 ![Illustration of Windmill](/assets/img/windmills/Windmill-2.png)